Factbox: Reaction to the death of former Zimbabwe president Robert Mugabe

-(Reuters) - Robert Mugabe, the guerrilla leader who led Zimbabwe to independence in 1980 and ruled with an iron fist until his own army ended his almost four decade rule, has died aged 95.
+(Reuters) - Robert Mugabe, the guerrilla leader who led Zimbabwe to independence in 1980 and ruled with an iron fist until his own army ended his almost four-decade rule, has died aged 95.

 Following are reactions to his death from Zimbabwe and around the world.